jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

 ### A definition of scenario planning

+Scenario planning is a process to develop and analyze the future based on different assumptions about future uncertainties.
 A group of participants who are engaged in a data driven communication process that seeks to:

   + Ask questions
   + Develop answers